adamkeidz/Java-Form-App/README.md

 To run the application successfully, you may need to configure the following:

-- MySQL database: Ensure you have a MySQL database named Insudb.
+- MySQL database: Ensure you have a MySQL database.
 Update the database connection details (username, password, etc.) in the application code as needed.

 - CSV file: Prepare a CSV file with postcodes and associated towns, which will be used for town auto-population.
 Update the file path or name in the application code if necessary.